FM and DAB radio aerials

 - - Components of an Yagi aerial

 - - TV + FM/DAB through your system

 - - Diplexing TV with FM and/or DAB

 FM v DAB

 Some of the FM buffs who buy aerials from us assure me that FM has a superior sound quality to DAB.
 Personally speaking I only tend to listen to Radio 4 and Radio 5 so I cannot really confirm this !
 But if DAB follows the same pattern as the picture on Digital TV then this rumoured superiority of FM wouldn’t surprise me at all.
 That said, just like with Freeview TV, this supremacy of the analogue system would only apply if you have a decent signal.
 Those who have an imperfect signal, and/or a low quality system, would probably find DAB superior.
+I must say that I have found DABs radios to be less reliable than AM/FM, but there are a couple of things to try with a DAB radio which apparently no longer picks up channels.

 There is one seldom mentioned advantage of the DAB system.
 I’m told that down in London, and some other big cities, there are so many pirate stations around that getting interference free FM reception can be a little frustrating, but, at the moment, the pirates haven’t cracked DAB.
 Some cynics reckon that the powers that be are slow timing on prosecuting the pirates to try and force people to switch to DAB !

 The story was that in June 2009 the Government published its "Digital Britain" report in which it said it would like to switch off all national analogue radio in 2015, but even then they were only talking national FM transmissions anyway (e.g. BBC Radio 1 to 4 and Classic FM), not local ones, and local included the BBC local radio stations.
 So don’t go thinking FM broadcasting was ever going to end anytime soon !